Love growing Roses? Learn about the 10 DIY Rose Fertilizer and Remedies available in your kitchen that you can use to have healthy Rose plants!

 8. Cooking Water

 Instead of throwing vegetable cooking water you’ve in your kitchen, use it to fertilize your Roses and other garden plants.
 Let the water cool, and then use it to give a garden plant or two a healthful drink.
 But take note: When you cook any of the following, do not add salt to the water because salt is harmful to plants.
-Learn more on Reader’s Digest!
+Learn more about Reader’s Digest!

 Also Read: Best Ever Gardening Hacks